NTT-DATA-Cloud-Transformation/devops-springboard-landing-zone/README.md

-our Git repo.We need to create a webhook in our git repo to which we want to deploy in our case it is [ecs-workshop-lz](https://github.com/Flux7Labs/ecs-workshop-lz).In this webhook we need to provide the payload url.After deploying the git2s3 stack we get output also in output tab.In output tab we will get two api endpoints so copy the api endpoint from output tab acc to our use to the payload url.
+our Git repo.We need to create a webhook in our git repo to which we want to deploy in our case it is [ecs-workshop-lz](https://github.com/Flux7Labs/ecs-workshop-lz).In this webhook we need to provide the payload url.After deploying the git2s3 stack we get output also in output tab.In output tab we will get two api endpoints so copy the api endpoint from output tab acc to our use to the payload url. in our case we want to use GitPullWebHookApi, so copy the GitPullWebHookApi to the payload url.then copy the PublicSSHKey got from output tab in your git hub ssh-keys.

 Now if we update our Ecs-workshop-landing-zone repo then it will create zip of our repo and upload only that part that is updated.